-- 1. Negotiate Try talking to your neighbour about ways to resolve the dispute - 2.
-Mediation If talking to your neighbour doesn't work you can try mediation.
-This involves consulting a neutral third party to help resolve the issue. - 3.
-Legal Advice If you are unsure about your rights or confused about the law, contact Legal Aid ACT for free legal advice.
+- Discussion and negotiation Try talking to your neighbour about ways to resolve the dispute - Mediation If talking to your neighbour doesn't work you can try mediation.
+This involves consulting a neutral third party to help resolve the issue. - Obtaining legal advice If you are unsure about your rights or confused about the law, contact Legal Aid ACT for free legal advice.